silverstripe/silverstripe-framework/docs/en/topics/testing/index.md

 The SilverStripe core contains various features designed to simplify the process of creating and managing automated tests.

 * [Installing and Configuring PHPUnit](installing-and-configuring-phpunit): Guide on setting up PHPUnit and configuring it with SilverStripe
-* [Create a unit test](create-silverstripe-test): Writing tests to check core data objects
-* [Creating a functional test](create-functional-test): An overview of functional tests and how to write a functional test
-* [Email Sending](email-sending): An overview of the built-in email testing code
-* [Troubleshooting](testing-guide-troubleshooting): Frequently asked questions list for testing issues
-* [Why Unit Test?](why-test): Why should you test and how to start testing
+* [Why Unit Test?](why-should-i-test): Why should you test and how to start testing
+* [Troubleshooting](troubleshooting): Frequently asked questions list for testing issues
 * [Glossary](glossary): Definitions of testing terminology.

 If you are familiar with PHP coding but new to unit testing, you should read the [Introduction](/topics/testing) and